Code of Student Conduct

 - Instructors in special areas (i.e., gymnasium and laboratories) and in specialized fields or disciplines (e.g., Construction, Nursing, Physical Education) may require students to wear particular clothing for suitability or to meet health and/or safety regulations.

-- Academic or intellectual dishonesty, such as cheating or plagiarism.
-Cheating is defined as taking an examination or performing an assigned, evaluated task in a dishonest way such as having improper or unapproved access to answers or exams.
-Plagiarism is defined as the unauthorized use of the written language and thought of another author without proper quoting or citing and representing him/her as one’s own.
+- Academic or intellectual dishonesty such as cheating, plagiarism, or the use of generative tools (including but not limited to GPT-4, Chat GPT, Claude, Cohere), without the permission of the instructor to produce responses to school tasks or activities.
+Cheating is defined as taking an examination or performing an assigned, evaluated task in a dishonest way.
+Plagiarism is defined as the unauthorized use of the written language and thought of another author/tool without proper quoting or citing and representing the author's/tool’s work as the student's own.
+A student may not use generative tools to produce content that the student submits as the student’s own thoughts and/or language.

 - Dishonesty, such as theft or the unlawful taking of property from the rightful owner, or knowingly receiving stolen property belonging to the District or any other rightful owner, knowingly furnishing false information to the District including misrepresentation of oneself or of an organization as an agent of the District, or forgery, alteration, or misuse of District documents, records or identification.